About Chance's Spot

 How We Help

-Chance's Spot provides an online support group, publications on pet loss, hotline numbers, and referrals to anyone in need of help coping with the grief associated with the death of a pet.
+Chance's Spot provides an online support forum, publications on pet loss, hotline numbers, and referrals to anyone in need of help coping with the grief associated with the death of a pet.
 Locally, Chance's Spot provides educational presentations on the topic of pet loss to pet caregivers, pet care professionals and rescue and shelter workers.
 Area shelters, veterinarians and rescue groups also receive support and information about compassion fatigue - the stress resulting from caring for and helping traumatized animals on a daily basis.

 Honoring the Animals